toscatle/toscatle/README.md

 ### 👋 Hi, I’m @toscatle!
-My name is Tosca Le, and I recently completed a Data Science bootcamp at Flatiron School.
+My name is Tosca Le, and I completed a Data Science bootcamp at Flatiron School in winter of 2021.
 I come from a background of Biopsychology and Public Health, and I'm excited to continue learning to merge my interests in health tech!

-I'm currently based in Pasadena, CA and am looking for remote Data Analyst/Scientist opportunities.
+I'm currently based in Maryland and working as a Scientific Data Analyst with Leidos Biomendical Research, Inc.

 You can connect with me via [email](mailto:toscatle@gmail.com) or [LinkedIn](https://www.linkedin.com/in/tosca-le-/).
-***

-### 👀 What I'm currently working on...
-Now that my bootcamp has come to an end, I'll be focusing my efforts on updating my [blog](https://toscatle.medium.com/), refining any projects, and continuing to improve my understanding of data science fundamentals.
 ***

 ### ⚙️ Skills